-This prospectus is part of a registration statement on Form S-3 filed with the SEC under the Securities Act of 1933 using a "shelf" registration or continuous offering process.
-Under this shelf registration process, the selling unitholders described in this prospectus (or in any supplement to this prospectus) may offer from time to time up to 2,000,000 common units representing limited partner interests.
+This prospectus is part of a registration statement on Form S-3 filed with the Securities and Exchange Commission, or SEC, under the Securities Act of 1933 using a "shelf" registration or continuous offering process.
+Under this shelf registration process, the selling unitholders described in this prospectus (or in any supplement to this prospectus) may offer from time to time up to 5,750,000 common units representing limited partner interests.
 A selling unitholder may sell none, some or all of the common units offered by this prospectus.
 We cannot predict when or in what amounts a selling unitholder may sell any of the common units offered by this prospectus.
-The information in this prospectus is accurate as of July 16, 2003.
+The information in this prospectus is accurate as of October 30, 2003, except as otherwise noted.
 Prospectus supplements may add, update or change information contained in this prospectus.
 If the description of the offering varies between the prospectus supplement and this prospectus, you should rely on the information in the prospectus supplement.
 Therefore, you should carefully read this prospectus, any prospectus supplements and all additional information described under the heading "Where You Can Find More Information" below.